Acclaimed Chef Jose Andres Has Been Nominated For A Nobel Peace Prize For His Disaster Relief Work

 Acclaimed Chef José Andrés is a man of many talents.
 Although he first became known for his excellent culinary skills and Spanish style dishes, it is not for his cooking that he is now being recognized.
 According to Today, the chef has been nominated for a Nobel Peace Prize for his tireless disaster relief efforts.
-He’s visited disaster stricken places all over the world to aid a helping hand including Guatemala, Florida, and Puerto Rico, just to name a few.
+He’s visited disaster-stricken places all over the world to aid a helping hand including Guatemala, Florida, and Puerto Rico, just to name a few.

 Andrés was desperate to provide relief after seeing the devastation of the major earthquake in Haiti in 2010.
 He started an organization called World Central Kitchen which is aimed to provide meals for families impacted by disasters.
 However, his generous work didn’t stop there.
 When the devastating wildfires raged through California this past month, the chef concentrated his efforts there.
 Andrés began cooking and didn’t stop.
-He provided food for thousands of California residents who had no where to call home after the tragic fires.
-On Thanksgiving he was joined by fellow well known chefs, Guy Fieri and Tyler Florence, when the group prepared over 15,000 meals for those in need.
+He provided food for thousands of California residents who had nowhere to call home after the tragic fires.
+On Thanksgiving, he was joined by fellow well-known chefs, Guy Fieri and Tyler Florence, when the group prepared over 15,000 meals for those in need.

 José Andrés's disaster relief work has led to him being nominated for the Nobel Peace Prize https://t.co/vle9cIhgY5